jraymakers/jr/README.md

 For command line use with a local installation, ensure node_modules/.bin is on your path.

-JR has only one dependency: the excellent [async](https://github.com/caolan/async) library.
+JR is powered by the excellent [async](https://github.com/caolan/async) library.
 Job descriptions follow the conventions of [async.auto](https://github.com/caolan/async#auto).

 ### Usage